startreedata/pinot-recipes/recipes/startree-index/README.md

-# StarTree Index
+# Using a star-tree index

-> In this recipe we'll learn how to use the StarTree index.
+> In this recipe we'll learn how to use the star-tree index.

 |Property|Value|
 |-|-|